mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 ## Virus scanning on OKE (Kubernetes) with object storage Events, KEDA Job scaler and OKE autoscaler

+This repo can be used to create a virus scanning system on OKE (Oracle Kubernetes Engine) that uses KEDA to schedule virus scan jobs and OKE autoscaler to scale Nodes in the pool from zero to one (or max 5) for the scan jobs to run on and then back to zero after scan job(s) has been completed.

+The virus scanning uses Trellix free trial uvscan for demonstration.

+Multiple files (scanning is configured to scan single files and zip files) can be uploaded to the created object storage bucket and then scanning jobs are fired (max 3 simultaneously that can be easily changed by modifying the KEDA configuration) using OCI Events and OCI Queue.
+The application code is mostly in NodeJS and uses OCI SDK for JS.
+After scanning files are moved to another buckets depending on the scanning result (clean or infected).

 <img src="images/OKE-scanning.png" width="800" />

 ### Clone the repo to localhost